MG F / MG TF: Reception

 Throughout its production, the MG sold successfully.
 In a number of road tests, the MG F impressed, and was a match for its main rivals the Mazda MX-5 and BMW Z3 in terms of handling, performance and practicality, but build quality, reliability and dealer support within the United Kingdom were poor in comparison to its Japanese and German rivals.

-However, after Nanjiing took over and restarted production, the car's sales plummeted, until production was eventually ceased in March 2011.
+However, after Nanjing took over and restarted production, the car's sales plummeted, until production was eventually ceased in March 2011.

 Parker's gave the car 2.5/5 and said its pros were "Styling, handling and brand heritage" and cons were "Dated interior, patchy build quality and poor reliability."

 What Car? gave it 2/5 saying its pros were that it is "pretty and affordable" but its cons were "The driving position and steering are not what you'd expect in such a sporty car."

-Auto Express reviewed it after Nanjiing took over, and also had a verdict of 2/5, liking how it was "well equipped and compact" but disliking how it was priced more expensive than a basic Mazda MX-5, stating it has "barely changed since 1995, and can be mistaken for a much older vehicle" and also commenting on its cramped interior.
+Auto Express reviewed it after Nanjing took over, and also had a verdict of 2/5, liking how it was "well equipped and compact" but disliking how it was priced more expensive than a basic Mazda MX-5, stating it has "barely changed since 1995, and can be mistaken for a much older vehicle" and also commenting on its cramped interior.

 The engine of K Series used in the MG F has gained a reputation for head gasket failure.
-This is mainly due to the design and placement of the thermostat, however the installation of the headgasket was also a major factor.
+This is mainly due to the design and placement of the thermostat, however the installation of the head gasket was also a major factor.
 Other factors include insufficient width between the cylinders, build tolerances, block face stiffness, casting quality, gasket material, and cooling system layout (the engine is at the back and the radiator is at the front).